northnpk/OPEN-BS/README.md

 and I Recommently !! you should use Nvidia GPU (at least GTX 1060) and check about tensorflow build with CUDA and cuDNN versions support (Yes I have my own with RTX 2060 and have a lot of problem with tensorflow version and CUDA version)

 Before you go please don't use this for commercial until I update this Project with higher accuracy.

+And This project was supported by JSTP and NSTDA before use it please check [license.txt](license.txt)

+Thanks!